antoinewaugh/notes/sbe-dropout.md

 ## Check inbound data is being received on all input queues

-At a macro level, we can see inbound com.apama.md.BBA events hitting correlator
+At a macro level, we can see inbound com.apama.md.BBA events hitting correlator for `BBA`, `Trade` and `DD` types.

 ```